samyakbambole/AnimalsAPI/README.md

 #### `/api/animals/:id`

+Returns the Information about a particular Animal According to its `id` in JSON.

+#### `/api/:nameOfAnimal`

-Returns the Information about a particular Animal According to its `id`.
+Returns the Information about a particular Animal According to its `name` in JSON.

 ## Tools & Utilities Used